-Those of you who have entry-level jobs in a hotel as a bellhop, desk clerk, switchboard operator, table attendant, housekeeping attendant, or gift shop clerk may have some feel for what guests want.
+Those of you who may have taken entry-level jobs in a hotel as a bellhop, desk clerk, switchboard operator, table attendant, or clerk in a hotel gift shop may have some feel for what guests want.
 They want quick and efficient service.
 They want to avoid long lines.
-They want to find their way easily around the hotel and the immediate vicinity.
+They want to find their way around the hotel and the immediate vicinity.
 They want the products and services in the hotel to work.
 They want to feel safe and secure while residing in the hotel.
-If you use these observations as a basis for understanding guests' needs while they are away from home, you will be able to better satisfy their needs.
+If you use these observations as a baseline for beginning to understand guests' needs while they are away from home, you will be able to better satisfy their needs.